As Don Draper’s story draws to a close, it’s time to look back on the life lessons we learned from Mad Men and the era that spawned the series.

 After seven seasons, Mad Men airs its final episode this Sunday.

 Set in the 1960s, Mad Men shined a spotlight on the decadence, greed and questionable decision-making that characterized the early advertising industry and the lives of the people who worked at the fictional ad agency, Sterling Cooper.

-But look beyond the characters’ personal flaws and the groovy sixties zeitgeist, and there are lessons we learned from Mad Men that remind us about the spiritual virtues of simple living and what a life well-lived actually looks like.
+But look beyond the characters’ personal flaws and the groovy sixties vibe, and there are lessons we learned from Mad Men that remind us about the spiritual virtues of simple living and what a life well-lived actually looks like.